Environmental Science

 Results

-Moreover, regression analysis was performed on the data to verify that general observation of result.
-With a low R2 value of 0.0087, most of the points were fitted on regression line during 1939-2005.
-So, it is described that highest percentage of the canopy was found during 1939-2005; while during 2005-2014, a portion was changed abruptly in different descendant manner.
+Moreover, regression analysis was performed on the data to verify the general observation of the result.
+With a low R2 value of 0.0087, most of the points were fitted on the regression line from 1939 to 2005.
+So, it is described that the highest percentage of the canopy was found during 1939-2005, while during 2005-2014, a portion was changed abruptly in different descendant manner.

-The discharge quantities of Gallina’s rivers illustrate similar patterns of long term erraticism.
+The discharge quantities of Gallina’s rivers illustrate similar patterns of long-term erraticism.
 It is said that discharge should be understood with thoughtfulness because of water reminiscence for irrigation.
 Nonetheless, a release was naturally higher during 1945.
-Remarkably, in the advanced portion of this century (1960 ahead) a feeble increasing trend is detected; which was about to decline in 2014 and a bit of that was raised in 2015.
+Remarkably, in the advanced portion of this century (1960 ahead), a feeble increasing trend was detected, which was about to decline in 2014, and a bit of that was raised in 2015.
 However, these rising trends have very low statistical significance and are not conclusive.

-It is noticed in temperature graph that temperature during the era of 1930-2014 was mildly increased from 1939 to 1955, and it was decreased later on.
+It is noticed in the temperature graph that temperature during the era of 1930-2014 was mildly increased from 1939 to 1955, and it decreased later on.
 Again, it was increased to 51 in 1980; then the temperature was constant from 1995 to 2005.
-Highest temperature with little variation from the last one was observed at 2014 which was dropped in 2015.
+The highest temperature, with little variation from the last one, was observed in 2014, which dropped in 2015.
 It is noticed that heat was lost due to more upper discharge in 1940.

 It can be interpreted by the graph that precipitation was highest in 1940, same was the case with discharge.
-So, it is noticed that discharge and yearly rainfall are notably correlated in the 20th and 21st century.
-However, the almost same pattern of precipitation was observed in 1980.
+So, it is noticed that discharge and yearly rainfall are notably correlated in the 20th and 21st centuries.
+However, almost the same pattern of precipitation was observed in 1980.
 The straight regression line was obtained with the R2 value of 0.001 and rainfall of more than 15in.

 The regression model aimed to understand that most of the variance was found at 58-76% tree canopy cover and discharge of 10-22 CFS.
 The correlation between discharge and tree canopy cover was found to be significant as of 0.0114.

 Moreover, the significant correlation of temperature and discharge with the R2 value of 0.1945 was determined.
-Therefore, release and temperature of the area are significantly correlated to influence climate.
-Temperature variation help to modify plantation in that area.
+Therefore, the release and temperature of the area are significantly correlated to influence climate.
+Temperature variation helps to modify the plantation in that area.

 Precipitation and discharge are correlated with great significance of R2= 0.001.
-The regression analysis revealed that precipitation and tree canopy cover both are increased in the 20th century and dropped in the 21st century.
-As discharge led to expanding the precipitation rate; that positively affect climate.
+The regression analysis revealed that precipitation and tree canopy cover both increased in the 20th century and dropped in the 21st century as discharge leads to expanding the precipitation rate, which positively affects climate.

 It is highly illustrated by the graph that annual temperature variation in Gallinas watershed led to enhance the tree cover area.

-As shown in the figure that annual discharge was stopped after a specific time and it enhanced plantation that’s why tree canopy cover percentage was increased.
-This regression analysis was accomplished with R2 of 0.02 and standard deviation of 14.87.
-The significance of test was 0.22.
+As shown in the figure, annual discharge was stopped after a specific time, and it enhanced plantation, that’s why the tree canopy cover percentage was increased.
+This regression analysis was accomplished with an R2 of 0.02 and a standard deviation of 14.87.
+The significance of the test was 0.22.

-It is illustrated that mean of annual discharge and precipitation of Gallinas watershed was parallel to each other; because they increase in the almost similar pattern.
+It is illustrated that the mean of annual discharge and precipitation of Gallinas watershed was parallel to each other because they increased in an almost similar pattern.

 Discussion

-Temperature variation in various regions are somehow different from mean worldwide temperature; this condition results in extreme weather condition (Parmesan et al., 2000).
-In climate change, and environmental health various factors are involved and also consequently it affects several things.
-Tree canopy cover area, discharge of water from river coming to areas develop a temperature, and precipitation variation.
+Temperature variation in various regions is somehow different from the mean worldwide temperature; this condition results in extreme weather conditions (Parmesan et al., 2000).
+In climate change and environmental health, various factors are involved, and also consequently, it affects several things.
+Tree canopy cover area, discharge of water from river coming to areas develop a temperature and precipitation variation.
 These factors may positively or negatively influence the climate or weather conditions of the specific area.
-Tree canopy cover area is meant to enhance plantation and vegetation in that area that needs a friendly environment with particular temperature and precipitation.
-Thus this research study was aimed to find out whether tree canopy cover, discharge, temperature, and precipitation are correlated and if it is connected then how it influence climate change in Upper Gallinas River and watershed area.
-This study would help in a future investigation of climate model of this region that would help to improve methods to control eco-friendly climate changes.
+Tree canopy cover area is meant to enhance plantation and vegetation in that area that needs a friendly environment with particular temperatures and precipitation.
+Thus, this research study aimed to find out whether tree canopy cover, discharge, temperature, and precipitation are correlated and, if it is connected, then how it influences climate change in the Upper Gallinas River and watershed area.
+This study would help in a future investigation ofthe climate model of this region that would help to improve methods to control eco-friendly climate changes.

-So, discharge was found to be a vital factor influencing total tree canopy cover, as it reduces irritation and modifies agriculture condition.
-The result of discharge rate in Gallinos River during different time periods was then analyzed.
-It was found that discharge rate was at the peak (80cfs) in 1940.
-Then for the next 10-12 years, it was dropped very low then raised and fluctuate shortly and was achieved the same point at 1990 as that of 1959.
-It was precisely determined that the discharge of Gallinas River was declined at the year of 2014.
-However, another author reported the discharge value in Rhino River basin at about 10% of entire days in a 30 year near and far future period, e.g., 2021 to 2050, 2071 to 2100 in comparison to the period of 1961-1990.
-So, these results correlate such that discharge rate was the high earlier mid-20th century, later it was dropped continuously and dropped in 2017.
-So, this study also suggests that discharge may further drop in near and far future (Retrieved on 25 February 25, 2018, from http://www.chr-khr.org/en/project/impact-regional-climate-change-discharge-rhine-river-basin-rheinblick2050).
+So, discharge was found to be a vital factor influencing total tree canopy cover, as it reduces irritation and modifies agriculture conditions.
+The result of the discharge rate in the Gallinos River during different time periods was then analyzed.
+It was found that the discharge rate was at its peak (80cfs) in 1940.
+Then for the next 10-12 years, it dropped very low then rose and fluctuated shortly and achieved the same point in 1990 as that of 1959.
+It was precisely determined that the discharge of Gallinas River declined at the year of 2014.
+However, another author reported the discharge value in the Rhino River basin at about 10% of entire days in a 30-year near and far future period, e.g., 2021 to 2050, 2071 to 2100, in comparison to the period of 1961 to 1990.
+So, these results correlate such that the discharge rate was high earlier mid-20th century; later, it dropped continuously and dropped in 2017.
+So, this study also suggests that discharge may further drop in the near and far future (Retrieved on 25 February 25, 2018, from http://www.chr-khr.org/en/project/impact-regional-climate-change-discharge-rhine-river-basin-rheinblick2050).
 This study’s finding indicate that release is profoundly being affected may bet due to global warming and climate change.
 For this purpose, it is recommended that techniques should be designed, tested and implicated to modify discharge.
 Otherwise, it will step forward to severe temperature increase and decreased tree canopy cover area.

-To further evaluate climate by discharge, annually temperature was estimated to find out how discharge was influenced by temperature variation.
+To further evaluate climate by discharge, annual temperature was estimated to find out how discharge was influenced by temperature variation.
 The highest temperature of 52-degree Fahrenheit at the year of 2011, when the release was about 10cfs.
-While the least or chilled temperature was identified as the year of 1940 when the spill was highest Thus, it was revealed that temperature was comparatively high in the 21st century where the release was lesser than that of the 20th century.
-So, it can be stated that discharge and temperature are indirectly correlated to highlight total tree canopy cover percentage.
-The lower temperature emphasizes release of River.
+The least chilled temperature was identified as the year 1940, when the spill was highest.
+Thus, it was revealed that temperature was comparatively high in the 21st century, where the release was lesser than that of the 20th century.
+So, it can be stated that discharge and temperature are indirectly correlated to highlight the total tree canopy cover percentage.
+The lower temperature emphasizes the release of the River.
 This result corresponds with another finding, where the author reported that release affects the temperature variation in a region.
 It is illustrated in another research report that temperature was maximum at 1960 during the estimated period of 1950-1980, this positive trend of discharge was attributed to discharge rise (Kundzewic WZ, 2015).
-However, Manning contributed to this finding such that extreme increase in temperature of Aksu River basin would be expecting via climate model of this region (Manning et al., 2013).
+However, Manning contributed to this finding such that an extreme increase in temperature of the Aksu River basin would be expected via the climate model of this region (Manning et al., 2013).

-Similarly, precipitation was also analyzed, and it is concluded that precipitation increase is found to increase discharge.
-So, it is general assumption that higher rainfall results in the highest rate of release of water from a river to watershed area to strengthen tree canopy cover.
-However, in this study, it does not result in a severe condition of heavy snowfall or storm in Gallinas watershed area.
-Trends in total yearly precipitation are chiefly irrelevant for total sub-basins for the various periods, nonetheless become meaningfully positive for the epochs during the 1970s to 2000s in Xiehela and Shaliguilanke basins.
-In Xidaqiao, the growing trends are essential for all periods preliminary from 1950 to the late ~2000s (Kundzewic WZ, 2015).
+Similarly, precipitation was also analyzed, and it was concluded that precipitation increase is found to increase discharge.
+So, it is a general assumption that higher rainfall results in the highest rate of release of water from a river to a watershed area to strengthen tree canopy cover.
+However, this study does not result in a severe condition of heavy snowfall or storms in the Gallinas watershed area.
+Trends in total yearly precipitation are chiefly irrelevant for total sub-basins for the various periods; nonetheless become meaningfully positive for the epochs during the 1970s to 2000s in Xiehela and Shaliguilanke basins.
+In Xidaqiao, the growing trends are essential for all periods from 1950 to the late ~2000s (Kundzewic WZ, 2015).
 Increased precipitation lesser and higher than average in Central Asia and Western China is examined using the uniform precipitation index (Bothe O, 2012).

-Then statistically correlation between tree canopy cover and discharge was determined.
-It is represented that discharge of water from Gallinas river to Gallinas watershed area result in good vegetation and plantation in that area.
+Then statistical correlation between tree canopy cover and discharge was determined.
+It is represented that discharge of water from Gallinas river to Gallinas watershed area results in good vegetation and plantation in that area.
 Thus, the tree canopy cover area was estimated to be higher.
 This phenomenon has also been proved in another study (Chen YN, 2007).

-Then separately regression analysis of the correlation between temperature, precipitation, and discharge and tree canopy cover.
-And it was observed that all these factors were correlated such that they worked to enhance the vegetation on land while reducing irrigation.
+Then, separate regression analysis of the correlation between temperature, precipitation, discharge and tree canopy cover.
+It was observed that all these factors were correlated such that they worked to enhance the vegetation on land while reducing irrigation.
 So, this is also proved in another article.
-This statistical analysis of canopy cover and discharge in NorthWest China was relevant to this study’s finding (Chen YN, 2007).
+This statistical analysis of canopy cover and discharge in NorthWest China was relevant to this study’s findings (Chen YN, 2007).

 References